xluciadh/bio-volumentations/README.md

 ### Runtime

-Execution times of individual transformations from the `Bio-Volumentations` library with respect to input image size (average over 100 runs, in milliseconds).
+We present the execution times of individual transformations from our library with respect to input image size.

-The shape of inputs is (1, 32, 32, 32, 1), (4, 32, 32, 32, 5), (4, 64, 64, 64, 5),
+The shape (size) of inputs was [1, 32, 32, 32, 1] (32k voxels), [4, 32, 32, 32, 5] (655k voxels),
-and (4, 128, 128, 128, 5), respectively.
+[4, 64, 64, 64, 5] (5M voxels), and [4, 128, 128, 128, 5] (42M voxels), respectively.
+The runtimes, presented in milliseconds, were averaged over 100 runs.
-The measurements were done on a single workstation with an i7-7700 CPU @ 3.60GHz.
+All measurements were done on a single workstation with an i7-7700 CPU @ 3.60GHz.

 | Transformation           | 32k voxels |  655k voxels |    5M voxels |  42M voxels |
 |:-------------------------|-----------:|-------------:|-------------:|------------:|